Nicholas Marcus Thompson: Early life

 Thompson joined Canada's public service as an employee of the Canada Revenue Agency, where he became a member of Union of Taxation Employees, a component of the Public Service Alliance of Canada.
 Thompson was then elected President of Union of Taxation Employees, Toronto North.
+He received a scholarship from the Union of Taxation Employees and graduated from the Labour College of Canada.

 Thompson was soon after elected as Chairperson of Racially Visible Committee (RVC) and Vice-President of the Greater Toronto Area Council of the Public Service Alliance of Canada.
 In January 2021, Thompson was elected second Alternate Regional Executive Vice President of the Public Service Alliance of Canada, Ontario Region.
 Thompson serves in these four elected positions simultaneously.